Leon Russell: 2010s - Sixth Gold album, failing health

-In 2012, Russell and Vince Gill sang the song A Way to Survive on the Living for a Song: A Tribute to Hank Cochran studio album by Jamey Johnson.
+In 2012, Russell and Vince Gill sang the song "A Way to Survive" on the Living for a Song: A Tribute to Hank Cochran studio album by Jamey Johnson.
 Russell played in Willie Nelson's Fourth of July Picnic in Fort Worth, Texas, in 2013.
-He had first played at the picnic in 1976.
+He had first played at the picnic in 1973.
 On June 23, 2013, Russell performed on the CMT Crossroads broadcast with Willie Nelson, Sheryl Crow, Jamey Johnson, Norah Jones, Ashley Monroe and Neil Young.

 In 2014, the album Life Journey was released on Universal Records.
 Working with Tommy LiPuma, this album included two new songs by Russell: "Big Lips" and "Down in Dixieland".

-On March 16, 2015, a restored version of a previously unreleased 1974 documentary about Russell, A Poem Is A Naked Person by filmmaker Les Blank, was screened at the South by Southwest Film Festival.
+On March 16, 2015, a restored version of a previously unreleased 1974 documentary about Russell, A Poem Is a Naked Person by filmmaker Les Blank, was screened at the South by Southwest Film Festival.
 The film features concert footage of Russell in New Orleans and Anaheim and of the recording sessions for the album Hank Wilson's Back.
 In 2015, Russell played at Virginia's Lockn' Festival and the Wildflower!
 Arts and Music Festival in Richardson, Texas.

-On May 30, 2015, Russell, Bonnie Raitt and Ivan Neville gave a performance at The Canyon Club in Agoura Hills, California, to raise cash for Marty Grebb who was battling cancer.
+On May 30, 2015, Russell, Bonnie Raitt and Ivan Neville gave a performance at The Canyon Club in Agoura Hills, California to raise money for Marty Grebb who was battling cancer.
 Grebb had played on some of their albums.
 On September 11, 2015, he joined Rita Coolidge, Claudia Lennear, Chris Stainton, and other members of the 1970 Mad Dogs & Englishmen Tour for a tribute concert to Joe Cocker organized by the Tedeschi Trucks Band.
 Original tour photographer Linda Wolf documented the reunion and performance.

 Russell had a nationwide concert tour in 2016 and was planning to tour into 2017.
 The album On a Distant Shore, recorded in 2016, was posthumously released in September 2017.
 The album has 12 songs written by Russell.
-Two of his daughters, Coco Bridges and Sugaree Noel Bridges, perform backing vocals it.
+Two of his daughters, Coco Bridges and Sugaree Noel Bridges, perform backing vocals on it.

-Death
+Failing health and death

-Russell died in his sleep at his Nashville, Tennessee, home on November 13, 2016, at the age of 74.
-In 2010, he had undergone surgery, and in July 2016, he suffered a heart attack.
-He was recovering from heart surgery.
+In 2010, Russell had surgery for cerebrospinal fluid rhinorrhoea and was treated for heart failure.
+In July 2016, he suffered a heart attack and underwent heart bypass surgery.
+He died in his sleep at his Mount Juliet, Tennessee home on November 13, 2016, at the age of 74.

 Russell's funeral was on November 18 at Victory Baptist Church in Mt.
-Juliet, Tennessee, and a public memorial was held at The Oral Roberts University Mabee Center on November 20 in Tulsa, Oklahoma.
-He is interred at the Memorial Park Cemetery in Tulsa, Oklahoma.
+Juliet, and a public memorial was held at The Oral Roberts University Mabee Center on November 20 in Tulsa.
+His body is interred at Memorial Park Cemetery in Tulsa.